Shibam

 Best Time to Visit

-When planning your trip to Shibam, it’s important to consider the weather conditions.
-The best time to visit is during the cooler months, from November to February, when temperatures are more comfortable.
-The summer months can be scorching hot, so it’s best to avoid visiting during this time if possible.
+Plan your visit during the cooler months from November to February.
+The temperatures are more comfortable, making it ideal for exploring.
+The summer months can be extremely hot, so it’s best to avoid them if possible.

 How to Get There